vicinityh2020/vicinity-agent/docs/ADAPTER.md

 GET /objects
 ```

-This service returns the list of thing descriptions exposed by this Adapter.
-See (as much as possible) detailed specification of [VICINITY Common Thing Description format](TD.md).
+This service returns the list of thing descriptions exposed by this Adapter in [VICINITY Common Thing Description format](TD.md).

-Common Thing Description Format: TBD soon.

 **In current Agent implementation, the Client node may contain multiple adapters.** That means, one client node
 may serve multiple different infrastructures (per each there must exist specific Adapter).
 When multiple adapters are used,